znuny/Znuny4OTRS-CustomerMap/doc/en/config.md

 ## Determine the coordinates of the customer's locations

-The OTRS daemon must be running to convert the address data into geocoordinates.
+The Znuny daemon must be running to convert the address data into geocoordinates.
 It carries out the update daily at 3:45 a. m.

 If you want to change this time, you can do so in the SysConfig option `Daemon:: SchedulerCronTaskManager::Task####UpdateCustomerMap` under "Schedule".